 Average Weather in Ginowan Japan

-In Ginowan, the temperature typically varies from 58°F to 89°F over the course of the year, and is rarely below 52°F or above 91°F.
+In Ginowan, the summers are hot, oppressive, wet, and overcast; the winters are cool and partly cloudy; and it is windy year round.
+Over the course of the year, the temperature typically varies from 58°F to 89°F and is rarely below 52°F or above 91°F.

 The hot season lasts for 3.6 months, from June 11 to September 30, with an average daily high temperature above 84°F. The hottest day of the year is July 13, with an average high of 89°F and low of 81°F.

 The cool season lasts for 3.2 months, from December 11 to March 17, with an average daily high temperature below 70°F. The coldest day of the year is January 27, with an average low of 58°F and high of 65°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature

 In Ginowan, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year in Ginowan begins around September 14 and lasts for 7.1 months, ending around April 18.
 On December 17, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 68% of the time, and overcast or mostly cloudy 32% of the time.

 The cloudier part of the year begins around April 18 and lasts for 4.9 months, ending around September 14.
 On June 16, the cloudiest day of the year, the sky is overcast or mostly cloudy 81% of the time, and clear, mostly clear, or partly cloudy 19% of the time.